studentinsights/csp-logger/README.md

 ### Delete only most common exceptions
 ```
-heroku pg:psql -c 'DELETE from "cspViolations" WHERE "lineNumber" = 1 AND "columnNumber" = 1';
+heroku pg:psql -c 'SELECT from "cspViolations" WHERE "lineNumber" = 1 AND "columnNumber" = 1';
 ```

+### Uniques
+`SELECT DISTINCT CONCAT_WS('   ', "violatedDirective", "documentURI", "blockedURI", "sourceFile") as key FROM "cspViolations" order by key ASC;`

+### extensions
+`SELECT * from "cspViolations" where "blockedURI" = 'inline' AND "sourceFile" LIKE 'moz-extension://%';`